Trentent/MMM-NHL/README.md

 # MMM-NHL
 National Hockey League Module for MagicMirror<sup>2</sup>

-Started as a clone of https://github.com/fewieden/MMM-NFL with lots of modifications for NHL stats/schedule
+Started as a clone of https://github.com/fewieden/MMM-NFL with lots of modifications for NHL stats/schedule.

+This module will give near-realtime updates during of the scores of currently running games.
+It will show the previous days game, today's games and a set number of days that you specify (default is 1).

 ## Example